Marine Interdiction Agent Application Process

 - Complete crew member training and be designated as a crew member at their new duty station

 - Complete the field training standards required for Tactical Boarding Officers

-- Successfully complete the initial Tactical Boarding Officer training at the National Marine Training Center (NMTC) in St. Augustine, Florida (training includes Tactical Water Survival Training)
+- Complete the initial Tactical Boarding Officer training at the National Marine Training Center (NMTC) in St. Augustine, Florida (training includes Tactical Water Survival Training)

 - Receive training in the field from local marine instructors to meet the standards for Initial Vessel Commander (IVC)

 - Be recommended by a local Marine Standardization Evaluator to attend the IVC course at the NMTC